HighPoint/custom-aws-launch-stack-image/README.md

 3. Run the CloudFormation template.

 4. This will create a new S3 bucket named, "launch-stack-custom-icon-xxxxxxxx."
 The "xxxxxxxx" will be the unique CloudFormation ID.
 Inside the bucket, open the "index.html" file.
+You will see this:

 ![Custom Launch Stack](/readme-images/CustomLaunchStackShot.png?raw=true)

 5. Create your custom launch stack image.
+Just type the name of your launch stack and press "Submit."

 ![Custom Launch Stack Button](/readme-images/CustomLaunchStackButtonShot.png?raw=true)